Nick Maton Player Props: Tigers vs. Twins

 Nick Maton At The Plate

-- Maton is hitting .154 with six doubles, six home runs and 29 walks.
+- Maton has six doubles, six home runs and 30 walks while hitting .153.

-- In 35.5% of his 62 games this season, Maton has picked up at least one hit.
-He's also had five multi-hit games.

-- Maton has had an RBI in 15 games this season (24.2%), including four multi-RBI outings (6.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Maton has had at least one RBI in 23.8% of his games this season (15 of 63), with two or more RBI four times (6.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.